crowdsourcing-class/crowdsourcing-class.github.io/assignment4.md

 3. The simplest way to build a classification algorithm is to used a rule based system.
 Look at the function rule_based_classifier().
 This function doesn't bother itself with mathy mumbo jumbo, it just looks for keywords it thinks are indicative of gun-related articles.
 If one of the keywords appears, it predicts "1" (or "gun-related") and otherwise it picks "0".
 Right now we use just one keyword, "shooting."
 Try running the code and see how well this very simple method works.

 	Now experiment with adding a few more keywords.
 See how high you can make the accuracy using this method.
 Experiment with combinations of keywords as well.
 Feel free to get creative with your conditional statements!
-You will answer a few questions about this in the questionaire.
+You will answer a few questions about this in the questionnaire.

 	<h3>Decision Trees</h3>
 4. A more algorithmic approach to creating a rule-based classifier can be done using Decision Trees.
 Decision Trees are a class of Machine Learning algorithms that use a tree-like structure to model certain decisions and map them to their corresponding outcomes.
 The image below is a very simple example of a decision tree classifier.